malborroni/Foundations_of_Computer-Science/Readme.md

 <a name="aboutme"></a>
 ## &#9741; &nbsp; What about me

-Hi everybody, my name is Alessandro Borroni and I am a _Data Science_ student based in Milan. <br>
+Hi everybody, my name is Alessandro Borroni and I am a _Data Science_ student based in Milan, as the picture up there had already told you. <br>
-I have a kind of great passion for Photography and Mathematics. <br>
+I have a kind of great passion for _Photography_ and _Mathematics_. <br>
-I have a degree in Business Economics, obtained at University of Milan-Bicocca.
-Thanks to this degree I developed, inter alia, an interest in Statistics and Finance.
+My previous goal consists in a degree in Business Economics, obtained at University of Milan-Bicocca.
+Thanks to this degree I developed, inter alia, an interest in _Statistics_ and _Finance_.

 ## &nbsp;
 <br>